Wine as an ally to seduction and love

 > Découvrez les oeuvres dans leur entier en cliquant sur les vignettes

-1 to 6.
+1 to 4.
 Taken moderately, wine is often the ally of seduction and love – if not outright eroticism.
 Indeed, don’t we talk of ‘love-drunkenness’?
 Dutch painters of the 16th century were among the first to represent wine as an instrument of seduction.
 Works celebrating the five senses (an important theme in classical art) did not escape this new development, whether in The Sense of Taste by Jan Breughel the Elder, or Allegory of the Five Senses by Simon de Vos.
 In the latter painting, the five senses are represented through a festive scene.
 If the sense of taste is represented by flasks of wine, the sense of sight is shown through the lovers’ hidden glance; music also holds a significant place in the scene.
 The Merry Company is shown in works by Dirck Hals, Gerrit van Honthorst and Jan Steen.
 Each of these works represents the connection between wine, music and forbidden love, with a positive accent placed on the latter.
-“The proverb evoked (“the parents drink, the children toast”) denounces parents who are lax in the education and protection of their children from vice.”
+“The proverb evoked - 'As the old sing, so pipe the young' - denounces parents who are lax in the education and protection of their children from vice.”

 7. This picture provides a gleefully non-judgmental depiction of a young couple carousing in the doorway of an inn or brothel.
 Flushed cheeks and open-mouthed grins indicate that the pair have broken with contemporary rules of comportment.
 Yet even the humble interior in which they find themselves boasts a landscape painting above the mantelpiece (Source: The Metropolitan Museum of Art, New York).